 - Doctors of Medicine may receive grants for advanced academic study, but not for internships or residencies.
 Scholars with an M.D. degree who have completed their formal postgraduate training and propose attachment to a hospital or clinic for the purpose of independent or collaborative research should apply to the Fulbright U.S. Scholar Program.
 Grants shall not authorize activity for which a license to practice medicine or nursing is required.
 The Fulbright Program cannot authorize proposals for medical research that involves clinical training, patient care or patient contact.

-- Strong preference for those who have not previously held a Fulbright grant.
-For the 2022-2023 competition, 2020-2021 and 2021-2022 grantees will be at a competitive disadvantage, but are still eligible to apply, provided they continue to meet all other eligibility requirements.
-This competitive disadvantage is waived for grantees of the 2019-2020 cohort, provided they continue to meet all other eligibility requirements.
+- In general, there is a program preference for those who have not previously held a Fulbright grant.
+For the 2024-2025 competition, 2023-2024, 2022-2023, and 2021-2022 grantees will be at a competitive disadvantage, but are still eligible to apply, provided they continue to meet all other eligibility requirements of the program and their chosen award.

 - Preference will be given to applicants whose higher education was undertaken primarily at educational institutions in the United States.
-Foreign study during the junior year or other periods of undergraduate study that are integral parts of the curricula of American institutions will not be considered a disadvantage.
+Undergraduate study abroad experiences, either in the chosen host country or elsewhere, will not be considered a disadvantage.

 - Candidates who have not resided or studied in the country to which they are applying for more than six months, not counting undergraduate study abroad, are preferred.
 Duty abroad in the Armed Forces of the United States is not considered disqualifying within the meaning of this section.